Who Is Mike Pompeo?

 Pompeo began his civilian career at the Williams & Connolly law firm in Washington, D.C., where he mainly worked in tax litigation.
 He moved to his mother's home state of Kansas in 1996 and co-founded Thayer Aerospace, which expanded to more than 400 employees within a decade.
 Pompeo then became president of Sentry International, an oilfield equipment manufacturing, distribution and service company.

-Mike and his wife Susan, a native of Wichita, Kansas, have one son, Nick, and two dogs.
+Mike and his wife Susan, a native of Wichita, Kansas, have one son, Nick.
 The Pompeos have been involved in their community by serving on charitable boards of directors and teaching Sunday school at their church.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!